shaze/GS/README.md

 * `-profile slurm`: this causes each job to be submitted to the job scheduler and improves your parallelism.
 This is highly desirable.
 The workflow provides a high degree of parallelism -- using `max_forks` of 37 with 37 input pairs, the workflow took  20 minutes of elapsed time (25 CPU hours running running several hundred jobs).
 If you do *not* use this option, Nextflow executes this job on the computer that you happen to be running on.
 Nextflow detects the number of actual cores you have and parallelises sensibly as much as possible (a minumum number of four cores is required).

+* `-profile docker`: Run the workflow using Docker containers (see above).
+Docker must be installed on your system.

+* `-profile sigularity`: Run the workflow using Singularity containers (see above).
+Singularity must be installed on your system.

+* NB: _if_ you want to combine profiles, e.g. `slurm` and `docker`, say `-profile slurm,docker`.

-* `-profile resume`: if something crashed in a run for a reason other than an error in the workflow (say the computer's power went down) then you can use this to pick up execution from the point that execution failed (obviously if there's a bug in the workflow or a problem with the data the workflow will just crash again)
+* `-resume`: if something crashed in a run for a reason other than an error in the workflow (say the computer's power went down) then you can use this to pick up execution from the point that execution failed (obviously if there's a bug in the workflow or a problem with the data the workflow will just crash again)

 # 3. Running the `GAS_Scripts_Reference` workflow